Anton495/graph-isomorphism/README.md

 When constructing the derivative of a virtual neural network, non-zero elements of the outdegree matrix are used.
 This is done as follows:

-1. For each layer, its own list is compiled that consists of the orders of groups (number) of synaptic connections for each neuron.
-Thus, the sequence of lists consisting of groups orders is obtained.
+1. For each layer, a list is created, consisting of the outdegrees of each vertex.
+Thus, a certain sequence of lists is obtained.

-2. Each group order from the lists is associated with the list of groups orders that it generates.
-For example, writing $(2,[1,2])$ means that the group of order 2 generates two groups of order 1 and 2.
+2. Each outdegree from the current list is associated with the outdegrees from the next list.
+For example, the entry $(2,[1,2])$ means that the vertex with the outdegree of 2 generates two vertices with outdegrees of 1 and 2.

 Two graphs are isomorphic if and only if the derivatives of their virtual neural networks constructed from the same vertex coincide.